 About the Project

 This website, thus, started as an outgrowth of these workshops.
-In its first version started in 2013, it provided information on 26 initiatives throughout Turkey, seeking to address historical atrocities that have been denied, repressed, or misinterpreted.
-These initiatives were mostly physical memorial projects, using more typical forms of memorialization such as statues, temples, parks, monuments and former prisons.
-In the following years, Hafıza Merkezi started to engage with new technologies and creative methods that aimed to render memorialization efforts more appealing and accessible for younger generations.
-It organized public panels on the role of new medias like games and VR technology for telling stories and disseminating alternative narratives on gross human rights violations and dealing with the past.
-Also, Hafıza Merkezi has invested on improving the creative storytelling capacities of human rights NGOs, building working collaborations between them and agents of creative disciplines.
-That is how our focus on memorialization works has been diversified and we also became more engaged with novel techniques and methods of truth telling during 2018 and 2019.
-In this context, we decided to update Memorialize Turkey and added new content in 2019.
-In order to highlight our recent focus on the changing landscape in memory initiatives, we decided to compile a new selection of 12 cases.
-Accordingly, the website covers 38 projects into a single compilation, which can be filtered in their forms and ownership.
+In its first version started in 2013, it provided information on 26 projects throughout Turkey, seeking to address historical atrocities that have been denied, repressed, or misinterpreted.
+These initiatives were mostly physical memorial projects, using rather typical forms of memorialization such as statues, temples, parks, monuments and former prisons.
+In the following years, as Hafıza Merkezi we started to engage with new technologies and creative methods that aimed to render memorialization efforts more appealing and accessible for younger generations.
+We organized public panels on the role of new mediums like gaming and virtual reality for telling stories and disseminating alternative narratives on gross human rights violations and dealing with the past.
+Also, we invested on improving the creative storytelling capacities of human rights NGOs, building working collaborations between them and agents of creative disciplines.
+As we became more engaged with novel techniques and methods of truth telling during 2018 and 2019, our focus on memorialization has diversified.
+In this context, in order to highlight our recent focus on the changing landscape in memory initiatives, we decided to compile a new selection of 12 cases.
+Accordingly, the website now covers 37 projects, which can be filtered in their forms and ownership.

 In the struggle for truth, justice and memory, it is of paramount importance to include wider segments of society to learn from the past mistakes, in order to promote the motto never again.
 The different memorialization projects listed in this website all try to deal with history in new and honest ways.
 In their compiled form, we hope them to contribute to an important discussion on how memorials can contribute to creating spaces of curiosity, understanding and reflection around human rights and past atrocities.